Scotty 2 Hotty: Various tag teams (2001–2007)

 Scotty returned to the ring in June 2001, taking part in the rivalry between Team WWF and The Alliance.
 During this time, he formed a tag team with Albert, who subsequently adopted the nickname "The Hip Hop Hippo", and they collectively became known as the "Zoo Crew".
 The team competed in the tag team division until April 2002, when Albert betrayed Scotty by attacking him.
 Soon thereafter, Scotty began experiencing pains in his previously injured neck, and on May 7, 2002, Dr. Lloyd Youngblood performed neck surgery (cervical fusion) on him.

 Scotty spent 18 months recuperating, returning to the ring on television in October 2003.
 Wrestling on the SmackDown! brand, Scotty formed a tag team with his former ally Rikishi.
 Together, they competed in the tag team division and ultimately defeated the Basham Brothers to win the WWE Tag Team Championship on February 5, 2004.
 Scotty and Rikishi successfully defended their titles in a four-way tag team match at WrestleMania XX.
 Their reign ended on April 22, 2004 when they were defeated by Charlie Haas and Rico.
 On July 16, 2004, WWE released Rikishi, leaving Scotty on his own.

 After Rikishi's release, Scotty wrestled mainly on Velocity and in dark matches until early 2007.
 He also teamed with Funaki from 2005 to 2006.
-In late 2004, Scotty was diagnosed with testicular cancer, but he quickly recovered and was back wrestling within a couple of months.
+In late 2004, Scotty had a scare of testicular cancer, but he quickly recovered and was back wrestling within a couple of months.
 In February 2007 he returned briefly to the Raw roster, competing in a handful of matches on WWE Heat.
-Before this, he was the last person drafted in 2002 to remain on his original show.
 He was released from the company on May 18, 2007.